shuoyang2000/shuoyang2000.github.io/_pages/about.md

   - /about.html
 ---

-* I'm a first-year Ph.D student of the University of Pennsylvania.
+* I'm a first-year Ph.D student of the University of Pennsylvania, supervised by Professor [Rahul Mangharam](https://www.seas.upenn.edu/~rahulm/).

-* I'm very fortunate to have Professor [Rahul Mangharam](https://www.seas.upenn.edu/~rahulm/) be my supervisor.
+* Previsouly, I received my Bachelor's degree at Shanghai Jiao Tong University, where I worked with Professor [Xiang Yin](https://xiangyin.sjtu.edu.cn/).

-* Previsouly, I obtained my Bachelor's degree at Shanghai Jiao Tong University, where I fortunately worked with Professor [Xiang Yin](https://xiangyin.sjtu.edu.cn/).
+* I was born in 2000, Hunan, China.
+I grew up in [Yueyang](https://en.wikipedia.org/wiki/Yueyang).

-* My current research interest mainly focus on autonomous racing.
+* My current research interest mainly focus on the intersection of control, learning, and formal methods.
+I am interested in autonomous racing.

 * Feel free to contact me if you are interested in my research.